Associate Professor of History

 Football rivals Brasilian music and usually trumps it during football season.
-I adore the 49ers (my birthright team), Patriots, Eagles (more like watching a train wreck lately), and the Ravens.
+I adore the 49ers (my birthright team), Patriots, Eagles (more like watching a train wreck lately, the Chip Kelly era could bring another train wreck, but it won't be boring), and the Ravens.
 Sorry, New Englanders, but even a real Patriots fan has to respect that the Ravens came to Gillette twice in the last four years and beat the Pats soundly during the playoffs.
 Many Pats would do well to follow the motto hanging all over M&T Bank Stadium and Play Like A Raven.
 Besides, they're my nephew Fano's favorite team, so I have to like them, no?

 I also enjoy:

 - Gardening (chiles and wildflowers native to North America)